 In times of collective uncertainty and anxiety around COVID-19, presence and connection with patients is more important than ever.
-Earlier this year, the Presence 5 team, part of the Stanford Presence Center, published an article in JAMA outlining evidence-based practices to help clinicians foster humanism during clinical encounters.
-In response to the challenges imposed by COVID-19, the team has now adapted the original Presence 5 practices to provide evidence-based strategies for clinicians to foster meaningful connection with patients during virtual visits.
+Early in 2020, the Presence 5 team, part of the Stanford Presence Center, published an article in JAMA outlining evidence-based practices to help clinicians foster humanism during clinical encounters.
+In response to the challenges imposed by COVID-19, our team has adapted the original Presence 5 practices to provide evidence-based strategies for clinicians to foster meaningful connection with patients during virtual visits.

 The following resources are publicly available:

 - A 10-minute Stanford CME module describing the Tele-Presence 5 practices (see below)

 - A poster of the Tele-Presence 5 practices to foster meaningful connection with patients during virtual visits (see below)

 - A KevinMD article that describes opportunities to foster humanism in telemedicine

 To stay involved, please share your #TelePresence5 practices on social media!